Justin-Nagel/Projects/Student-Database/README.md

-# Programming Project Year 2

-This is a project worked on in a group of 4 students, we were required to create a _Windows Based Application_ that captures and stored student information into a database.

-_Instructions_

-Create an application which will be responsible for managing student information for the campus.
-The end product must be a fully functioning Windows Based application which will capture details of students and details of the modules that the students do and store in an SQL Relational Database.
-In your project, you need to utilize the Multi Layered Architecture.
-Your application must comprise of the following 3-tiers:

-a) Presentation Layer [Your Windows Forms GUI]

-b) Business Logic Layer [CRUD functions that will be necessary to implement a persistent storage application: Create, Read, Update and Delete, File I/O]

-c) Data Access Layer [ADO.Net and SQL Database]

-#Requirements from client
-1)A Data Capturer should be presented with a Login Form which will require their Username and Password.
-Store sample Usernames and Passwords on a text file [in any format of your choosing].
-The login should be verified and authenticated when a Data Capturer attempts to login.
-If a Data Capturer does not have a Username and Password, they should be able to register as a new user and their login details stored on the text file.
-Make sure all necessary validations are done for the Login Form.
-2)Once the Data Capturer logs on the application, they should be presented with a Windows GUI of your design in order to perform all CRUD operations.
-Utilize ADO.Net to achieve this.
-All information MUST be stored on a database using SQL Server.
-3)When capturing student information, on Create, the application should capture the following student information to the database:
-▪ Student Number
-▪ Student Name and Surname
-▪ Student Image
-▪ Date Of Birth
-▪ Gender
-▪ Phone
-▪ Address
-▪ Module Codes
-4) On Read, make sure student information can be displayed in a ListView or DataGridView.
-On Update, it must be possible to change student’s information.
-On Delete, it must be possible to delete student’s information.
-The application must also have a Search functionality to search a particular student’s information using the Student’s ID.
-5) When capturing module information, on Create, the application should capture the following module information to the database:
-▪ Module Code
-▪M odule Name
-▪ Module Description
-▪ Links to particular online resources (use YouTube videos that relate to each module) 6)The rest of the other CRUD operations must apply for displaying, updating, deleting and searching for a module to and from the database.
+Programming Project Year 2
+This project was developed by a group of four students.
+We were required to create a Windows-Based Application that captures and stores student information into a database.

+Instructions
+The goal of this project is to develop an application that manages student information for the campus.
+The final product must be a fully functioning Windows-based application capable of capturing student details and storing them in an SQL relational database.
+The project must utilize a Multi-Layered Architecture, consisting of the following three tiers:

+Presentation Layer: The Windows Forms GUI.
+Business Logic Layer: Handles CRUD operations (Create, Read, Update, Delete) and File I/O.
+Data Access Layer: Implements ADO.Net and manages the SQL Database.
+Client Requirements
+Login Form:

+A Data Capturer should be presented with a login form requiring a username and password.
+Store sample usernames and passwords in a text file (format of your choice).
+Authenticate the login when a Data Capturer attempts to sign in.
+If a Data Capturer does not have a username and password, they should be able to register as a new user.
+Store their login details in the text file.
+Ensure all necessary validations are performed for the login form.
+Main Application GUI:

+Once logged in, the Data Capturer should be presented with a custom-designed Windows GUI to perform all CRUD operations.
+Utilize ADO.Net to manage database interactions.
+All data must be stored in an SQL Server database.
+Student Information Management:

+Create: Capture and store the following student details in the database:
+Student Number
+Student Name and Surname
+Student Image
+Date Of Birth
+Gender
+Phone Number
+Address
+Module Codes
+Read: Display student information using a ListView or DataGridView.
+Update: Allow updating of student information.
+Delete: Enable deletion of student information.
+Search: Implement a search functionality to find a student's information using their Student ID.
+Module Information Management:

+Create: Capture and store the following module details in the database:
+Module Code
+Module Name
+Module Description
+Links to relevant online resources (e.g., YouTube videos related to the module) Read/Update/Delete: Implement CRUD operations for module information.
+Search: Implement a search functionality for modules.